TheMrSheldon/libsnake/README.md

 [TODO: Insert text here]

 # Using libsnake within another CMake project
 Adding libsnake to your CMake project is easy.
-Simply add the following lines to your CMake project where `target` is the target you would like to link libsnake to.
+Simply add the following lines to your CMake project where `mytarget` is the target you would like to link libsnake to.
 ```cmake
 FetchContent_Declare(
 	libsnake_lib